 Tex-Mex arrives in San Antonio, Texas

-Queso is a beloved Tex-Mex food, and the first modern Tex-Mex establishment popped up in San Antonio, TX thanks to Otis Farnsworth.
+Queso is a beloved Tex-Mex food.
+The first modern Tex-Mex establishment popped up in San Antonio, Texas thanks to Otis Farnsworth.

 National Queso Day Activities